Teach kids about the power of the Holy Spirit through the story of Nicodemus and this fun hands-on experiment.

 Say: Let’s let this white grape juice represent the Holy Spirit.

 Mix about as much juice in the kid’s cups as they have water, and have them taste it.

 Say: The sweet juice helps the drink taste much better and sweeter.
 Even though it looks the same as it did before, the drink is different on the inside.
-That’s why Nicodemus didn’t understand about what it meant for a man to be “born again.”
+That’s why Nicodemus didn’t fully understand what it meant for a man to be “born again.”
 He was thinking about the outside of a person and not the inside.

-As the kids finish their drinks, ask:
+As kids finish their drinks, ask:

 - How is being “born again” like what we did to the plain water?

 - Why can’t we tell by looking at another person if he or she has received the Holy Spirit and been “born again”?